awl4114awl/Caesar-Cipher-Tool/README.md

 python caesar_cipher_tool.py
 ```

-The GUI will launch immediately.
+The GUI launches immediately.

 ---

 ## 🔐 How the Cipher Works

-The **Caesar cipher** shifts each letter by a given amount:
+The **Caesar cipher** works by shifting letters by a specified number of positions:

 ```
 Shift 3: